Language

 Three Calculation Modes

-Solve for any unknown variable — molarity, solute mass, or solution volume — by providing the other two values along with the molar mass of the compound.
+Solve for molarity, solute mass, or solution volume by entering the other two values plus the molar mass.

 Common Compounds Library

-Quickly select from 20 frequently used compounds including NaCl, HCl, NaOH, H₂SO₄, glucose, and more.
-The molar mass is automatically filled in when you select a compound.
+Pick from 20 frequently used compounds — including NaCl, HCl, NaOH, H₂SO₄, and glucose — to auto-fill the molar mass.

 Flexible Unit Support